kouprlabs/voltaserve/README.md

 Watch [Murph in action](https://youtu.be/sCfvdj49WBw) on the iPad and iPhone, or a [walkthrough video](https://youtu.be/RpHp0OEa_o8) of various capabilities.

-Voltaserve’s iOS app defines a gold standard: it’s fully native, optimized for iPad and iPhone, runs beautifully on Mac, features a slick UI with real-time updates, and is built using Apple’s flagship framework — SwiftUI.
+Voltaserve’s iOS app defines a gold standard: it’s fully native, optimized for iPad and iPhone, runs beautifully on the Mac, features a slick UI with real-time updates, and is built using Apple’s flagship framework — SwiftUI.

 After launching the app, you’ll be asked to review and accept the Privacy Policy and Terms & Conditions.